 Looking for new places to discover is always fun.
 When you are heading over to Canada, you should visit Quebec City.
 I guarantee that you will find a country you are not expecting.
 It will blow you away.
 This handy Quebec City itinerary is here to get your adventure started.

-Canada’s European flavours
+discover Canada’s European flavours

 When you think of places with fortified walls, narrow cobblestone streets and stone buildings, you might automatically think of Europe.
-Add a dash of colonial flavour, stir in some bistros and boutiques while you pepper it with French sounds.
+Add a dash of colonial flavour, and stir in some bistros and boutiques while you pepper it with French sounds.
 What you get is not France.
 It is Canada.
 True story.

 Although Canada is a young country, the Europeans settled here long before it became one.
 The French and the English battled on the banks of Saint Lawrence River centuries ago, each trying to make a mark on this new land.
 Today, you can roam the old battlefields where history was made.
 Most of them are now parks, much different from those days.

-Blast of the past
+Blast from the past

 As the French built their stronghold and clashed with the English, Quebec City grew into the heart of the Francophone culture.
 Today, this is the capital of the Province of Quebec and Canada’s little piece of Europe.